openvinotoolkit/nncf/examples/torch/object_detection/README.md

 This scenario demonstrates quantization with fine-tuning of SSD300 on VOC dataset.

 #### Dataset preparation
-- Download and extract VOC2007 and VOC2012 train/val and test data + devkit from [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/index.html#devkit) and [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2007/index.html#devkit)
+- Download and extract VOC2007 and VOC2012 train/val and test data + devkit from [here](https://pjreddie.com/projects/pascal-voc-dataset-mirror/)

 #### Run object detection sample
 - If you did not install the package then add the repository root folder to the `PYTHONPATH` environment variable